[3.12] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 In red tier maps your resists are lowered by 34%.
 This is completely mitigated by The Wise Oak flask which is great for this build anyway.
 Or any Bismuth flask if you can't afford The Wise Oak early in a new league.

 Just be more careful.
 You'll be taking a little more elemental damage, but very few things hit hard enough to hurt this build.

-Wear Sibyl's Lament in the left ring slot.
-It reduces reflected elemental damage by 80%.
-And use Yugul as your minor Pantheon power to become immune to elemental reflect.
+Wear Sibyl's Lament in the left ring slot and use Yugul as your minor Pantheon power.

 Detailed leveling guide is in the next post.

-Get to lv 38 any way you can (for example: Frost Bomb - Spell Cascade, plus Icicle Mines - Minefield, and Skitterbots).
+Get to lv 38 any way you can (for example: Icicle Mines - Minefield plus Skitterbots).
 Or just the good old Freezing Pulse.

 As soon as you are able to use CwC (lv 38), equip the staff and start cycloning.
 Keep resists maxed.
 Switch to CI after taking the ES leech clusters whenever you feel comfortable - around lv 56-58, definitely should be CI by lv 70.

 Last edited by Kelvynn on Nov 25, 2020, 1:40:46 PM